Tussilago farfara

 Bull Run Mountains Natural Area Preserve, Landmark, VA

-(basal leaf shaped somewhat like a colt's foot)
+(basal leaves shaped somewhat like colt's feet)

 24 April 2015